nod3zer0/studip-docs-translated/functions/coursesets.md

     }

     /**
-     * Speichert die aktuelle Regel in der Datenbank.
+     * Saves the current rule in the database.
      */
     public function store() {
         $stmt = DBManager::get()->prepare("INSERT INTO `nightadmissions`